A round of applause for Sharon Choi, 'Parasite' director Bong Joon Ho's translator - Local News 8

 Award season is finally over for Sharon Choi — or, as you might know her, the woman who has been translating for “Parasite” director Bong Joon Ho as he’s made his press rounds.

-Though her appearances alongside Bong Joon Ho on various talk shows and red carpets, Choi, who has directing aspirations, has become something of a star herself.
+Through her appearances alongside Bong Joon Ho on various talk shows and red carpets over the last few months leading up to the Oscars, Choi, who has directing aspirations, has become something of a star herself.

 “I’m just a huge fan of this film and all the filmmakers.
 So it’s been great,” she said.
 “This is so embarrassing.
 But, yes, it’s been great.”